 3. Hiva Oa: ‘The Island Of Gauguin & Brel’

-Just about as far as you can go in shorts and t-shirt, Hiva Oa is way out there in the distant Marquesas Islands – known themselves as ‘The Mysterious Islands’.
+Just about as far as you can go in shorts and a t-shirt, Hiva Oa is way out there in the distant Marquesas Islands – known themselves as ‘The Mysterious Islands’.
 Hiva Oa is the kind of island that leaves you speechless from the moment you land until the moment you sadly leave.
 It’s all about nature and ancient history in Hiva Oa, even winning over the hearts of Paul Gauguin and Jacques Brel – who simply couldn’t leave after setting foot on the island.
-Whether on horseback, by foot or in a 4X4 – go out and explore.
-Uncover secret beaches – hidden inside bay after bay – visit sleepy hamlets where time has no meaning, and stand next to NBA sized ancient tiki statues!
+Go out and explore on horseback, on foot, or in a 4X4.
+Uncover secret beaches – hidden inside bay after bay – visit sleepy hamlets where time has no meaning, and stand next to NBA-sized ancient tiki statues!

 2. Nuku Hiva: ‘The Real Jurassic Park’